 They feature flawless near-black foliage that emerges in early spring, followed by masses of vivid blooms from summer until first frost.
 When planted en masse the Lagerstroemia Diamonds in the Dark® range creates a vibrant show of colour.

 The range grows to 3m x 2.5m in height and width.
 Their compact growth habit makes attractive flowering hedges or beautiful trees to line your driveway or fence.
 The Diamonds in the Dark® Range are perfect for planting in decorative pots to place on your deck, porch or balcony.
-They are deciduous and will lose their foliage between late autumn with stunning new growth appearing in spring.
+Diamonds in the Dark® are deciduous plants and will generally lose their foliage between late autumn and mid winter, stunning new growth will re appear in spring.
 Note: Times of bloom and new growth may vary from state to state depending on climate and conditions.
 For more information, refer to our Frequently Asked Questions below.

 Key features include…